 " Why is blockchain immutability so important in knocking off the middleman anyways? "

 It is the property of immutability in the Bitcoin blockchain that gives users the assurance that their wealth and information cannot be tampered with.
-Such an “assurance” is normally given to us by middlemen - Banks, Schools etc. And we often take them up on that assurance, and bestow our trust upon them.
+Such an “assurance” is normally given to us by middlemen - like banks.
+And we often take them up on that assurance, and bestow our trust upon them.
 We trust that our banks will protect our money & information.

 Unlike middlemen, you don’t have to trust the bitcoin blockchain to be sure your wealth and information will be protected - It is a “trustless” system.
 And an Immutable blockchain allows for that.
 In fact, it is one of the key pillar stones of the Bitcoin blockchain.